jarokaz/Azure_AI_Infrastructure/Labs/Lab01-SingleGPU/readme.md

 ## Create a training job

-Walkthrough the JSON template file for job `job.json'`
+Walkthrough the job's python files and JSON template file for the job configuration `job.json'`

 ### Create job
 ```